loganpowell/microvector/README.md

 - `collection`: Optional temporary collection (for non-persistent search)
 - `cache`: If True, persist the collection; if False, keep in-memory only
 - `algo`: Similarity metric to use
+- `append`: If True, append to existing store; if False (default), replace existing store

 **Returns:** List of documents with similarity scores